understanding bird migration, with cornell lab of o’s frank la sorte

 In January, I read about a newly published paper about bird migration by scientists at Cornell Lab of Ornithology.
 It was brought to life with an exciting, almost hypnotizing animated map they’d created, illustrating both the spring and fall routes of 118 bird species in the Western Hemisphere.

 Frank La Sorte, a research associate and ecologist at the Lab of O, was a key part of that research, and I was excited at the chance to learn more about migration from him.
-Read along as you listen in to the September 5, 2016 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the Sept.
+5, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 Learn what cues get birds moving north in spring and south in fall—which perhaps surprisingly isn’t necessarily along the same path each time (as the green and orange loops in the illustration up top roughly indicate).
 Find out how by recording your bird sightings in eBird, the online citizen-science database, you can contribute essential information for more such dramatic studies.
 (How to participate is detailed at the bottom of this page.)
 And learn why studying bird migration matters: how it can help with conservation in a changing world.